Bandwidth/cluecon-demo/README.md

 The APPLICATION_URL is your Ngrok url shown above.

 ### Launching the application
-Once setup with Ngrok, the cluecon-demo-virtualenv virtual environment, and the environmental variables, launch the application by running the following command:
+Once setup with Ngrok and the environmental variables, launch the application by running the following command:
 ```
 python server/server.py
 ```